-- A. Discriminate against any group - B. Promote a particular political or religious viewpoint - C. Perform purely religious functions - D. Provide continuous or excessive support of any one beneficiary, entity, or community - E. Establish a foundation, permanent trust, or long-term interest-bearing account.
-(Grant funds can be used to establish a microcredit fund if the sponsors comply with the requirements detailed in section 10, Microcredit.) - F. Create financial liability for The Rotary Foundation or Rotary International that is greater than the grant funding - G. Include fundraising activities - H. Transport vaccines over national borders without prior approval of appropriate government and regulatory authorities in the originating and recipient countries - I. Require anyone to work without pay.
-(Projects should strive to uphold labor rights and fair wage practices; if beneficiaries are required to volunteer on the project, their explicit consent is required.) - J. Require work by anyone below the country's legal working age or, if the law doesn't specify, anyone under age 16
+- A. Discriminate against any group - B. Promote a particular political or religious viewpoint - C. Perform purely religious functions - D. Provide continuous or excessive support of any one person, entity, or community - E. Establish a foundation, permanent trust, or long-term interest-bearing account.
+(Grant funds can be used to establish a microcredit fund if the sponsors comply with the requirements detailed in section 11, Microcredit.) - F. Create financial liability for The Rotary Foundation or Rotary International that is greater than the grant funding - G. Include fundraising activities - H. Transport vaccines over national borders without prior approval of appropriate government and regulatory authorities in the originating and receiving countries - I. Require anyone to work without pay.
+(Projects should strive to uphold labor rights and fair wage practices; if the people who will benefit are required to volunteer on the project, their explicit consent is required.) - J. Require work by anyone below the country's legal working age or, if the law doesn't specify, anyone under age 16

-Global grant funds may not be used to pay for:
+Global grant funds also may not be used to pay for:

-- K. Expenses that are incurred, or activities that are in progress or already completed, before the grant is approved - L. Contributions to The Rotary Foundation, PolioPlus, or another Foundation grant - M. Purchases of land or buildings - N. Weapons or ammunition - O. Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, entertainment events, or project ceremonies - P. Public relations initiatives, unless they are essential to completing the project - Q. Project signage that costs more than \$1,000 - R. The operating, administrative, or indirect program expenses of another organization, with the exception of expenses allowed within the project management allocation for global grants - S. Unrestricted cash donations to a beneficiary or cooperating organization - T. COVID-19 vaccines
+- K. Expenses that are incurred, or activities that are in progress or already completed, before the grant is approved - L. Contributions to The Rotary Foundation, PolioPlus, or another Foundation grant - M. Purchases of land or buildings - N. Weapons or ammunition - O. Military assistance - P. Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, entertainment events, or project ceremonies - Q. Public relations initiatives, unless they are essential to completing the project - R. Project signage that costs more than US\$1,000 - S. The operating, administrative, or indirect program expenses of another organization, with the exception of expenses allowed within the project management allocation (see section 3, letter J) - T. Unrestricted cash donations to a person or cooperating organization - U. COVID-19 vaccines - V. Immunizations that administer only the polio vaccine - W. Travel to National Immunization Days

-- U. Immunizations that administer only the polio vaccine - V. Travel to National Immunization Days - W. Abortions or procedures that are undertaken solely for sex determination - X. Study at a university that hosts a Rotary Peace Center in the same or similar academic program as Rotary Peace Fellows - Y. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, Interact, or New Generations Service Exchange programs - Z. International travel for anyone under age 18, unless they are accompanied by a parent or guardian - AA.
+- X. Abortions or procedures that are undertaken solely for sex determination - Y. Study at a university that hosts a Rotary Peace Center in the same or similar academic program as Rotary Peace Fellows - Z. Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, Interact, or New Generations Service Exchange programs - AA.
+International travel for anyone under age 18, unless they are accompanied by a parent or guardian - BB.
 New construction of, or additions to, any structure in which people live, work, or engage in any gainful activity, such as buildings (schools, homes, low-cost shelters, or hospitals), containers, and mobile homes.
-(If the project depends on the construction of such a structure, it must be paid for by funds other than global grant funds.) - BB.
-Completion of buildings that are partially constructed (including those with only the exterior built) but have never been occupied or operational - CC.
-Travel by staff members of a cooperating organization for a humanitarian project - DD.
-Activities primarily carried out by an organization other than Rotary - EE.
-Humanitarian projects that primarily focus on research or data collection - FF.
-Humanitarian projects whose only expenses are for travel - GG.
-Undergraduate studies, such as for a bachelor's degree - HH.
-Multiple unrelated projects under one grant
+(If the project depends on the construction of such a structure, it must be paid for by funds other than global grant funds.) - CC.
+Completion of buildings that are partially constructed (including those with only the exterior built) but have never been occupied or operational - DD.
+International travel by staff members of a cooperating organization for a humanitarian project - EE.
+Activities primarily carried out by an organization other than Rotary - FF.
+Humanitarian projects that primarily focus on research or data collection - GG.
+Humanitarian projects whose only expenses are for travel - HH.
+Undergraduate studies, such as for a bachelor's degree - II.
+Multiple unrelated projects under one grant - JJ.
+Items that would then be owned by a Rotary district, Rotary club, Rotaract club, or member - KK.
+The detection and removal of land mines or the purchase of equipment to remove land mines